freedomofpress/securedrop/docs/development/virtual_environments.rst

 to fill out your local copy of ``./install_files/ansible-base/staging-specific.yml``.

-You should first provision the VM required for building the app code Debian packages on the staging machines:
+You should first bring up the VM required for building the app code Debian packages on the staging machines:

 .. code:: sh

-   vagrant up build
-   vagrant up /staging/
-   vagrant ssh app-staging
+   vagrant up --no-provision build vagrant up /staging/ vagrant ssh app-staging sudo su
-   sudo su